Netflix/probnik/README.md

 * Measure impact of various protocols (e.g. HTTP/1.1 vs HTTP/2)
 * Build a volume/latency models of client traffic
 * And more...

+See more detailed coverage of these use cases in the [wiki](https://github.com/Netflix/probnik/wiki/Use-cases).

 Demo
 ============================